 Substitute walnuts, almonds, hazelnuts, or pistachios for pecans.

-You can add pumpkin, sunflower, or other mixed seeds instead of nuts.
+Alternatively, you can add pumpkin seeds, sunflower seeds, or other mixed seeds instead of nuts.

-Tip: if you want to enhance the nuts' flavor, you can toast them for a couple of minutes in a dry small saucepan or nonstick pan, or you can toast them in the oven at 350°C or 180°C for 5 to 7 minutes.
+Tip: if you want to enhance the nuts’ flavor, toast them for a few minutes in a dry, small saucepan or nonstick pan or toast them in the oven at 350°F or 180°C for 5 to 7 minutes.

 Dried cranberries

-Sour and a little sweet, dried cranberries fit perfectly with the other ingredients in this butternut squash salad.
+Sour and slightly sweet, dried cranberries fit perfectly with the other ingredients in this butternut squash salad.

 Substitute pomegranate seeds, raisins, or other dried fruit like dates, apricots, figs, and plums for dried cranberries.